-Suffice it to say that I eat out more than the general population, unless, of course, the general population can catalogue more than 450 restaurant meals in a year -- which is about the number of breakfasts, lunches and dinners that I stomached in 2012.
+Suffice it to say that I eat out more than the general population, unless, of course, the general population can catalogue more than 450 restaurant meals in a year -- which is about the number of breakfasts, lunches and dinners that I stomached over the past year.
 Pathetic, isn't it?
 But all those food dates are worth the gluttony, because it allows us to tell you where you should eat, a little favor that we started in late 2009, when we embarked on a culinary journey that took us through our favorite dishes in the Mile High City -- 100, to be exact.
 Now we're back with round three, counting down (in no particular order) 100 more of our favorite dishes in Denver (and Boulder).
 If there's something in particular that you think we need to try, reveal it in the comments section below, or shoot me an e-mail at email@example.com.

 No. 75: Charcuterie board from Black Pearl